Gallery

 The session inspired students to view blood donation as a noble social responsibility and created awareness about its role in saving lives.
 The active participation of 71 NSS volunteers reinforced the spirit of compassion, service, and community commitment.

-Awareness programme on Emotional Resilience in association with BCM College, Kottayam
+Awareness programme at OLL HSS, Uzhavoor in association with BCM College, Kottayam

 On 24th September 2025, the Emotional Resilience Awareness Programme was organized at OLLHSS Hall, Uzhavoor, by EYEMATES FOUNDATION FOR RESEARCH AND DEVELOPMENT, in collaboration with the NSS Unit of OLLHSS and the Department of Social Work, BCM College, Kottayam.
 The event brought together 60 NSS volunteers for an interactive session led by Ms. Maneesha Sunder, Assistant Professor, Dept. of Social Work, BCM College.